List of Toy Story characters: The Cleaner

-The Cleaner is an elderly specialist in toy restoration and repair with a fully loaded toy repair kit.
+The Cleaner (voiced by Jonathan Harris) is an elderly specialist in toy restoration and repair with a fully loaded toy repair kit.
 He comes to Al's apartment to fix Woody up in preparation of selling him to the toy museum.
 He insists that Al let him take his time with the work and views it as more than a simple job, asserting, "You can't rush art."

-The character model was previously used to portray Geri (voiced by Bob Peterson) in Pixar's short film, Geri's Game, where he plays a chess game against himself.
-In Toy Story 2, one of the drawers in the cleaner's carrying case contains chess pieces, a reference to the short film.
+Once he finishes the job, he tells Al that Woody is “for display only,” while Al is simply overjoyed by the quality of the repair.

 Emily

 Emily is Jessie's former owner and is mentioned by her in the film.
 She appears in a flashback song while "When She Loved Me" by Sarah McLachlan is played.
-As a young girl, she was a fan of Woody's Roundup and enjoyed playing with Jessie.
+As a young girl, she enjoyed playing with Jessie.
 However, as she got older, she became more interested in makeup and talking with her friends on the phone, causing her to forget about Jessie, who had fallen under her bed, for years.
 As a teenager, she rediscovers Jessie, but promptly donates her to charity, causing Jessie to develop claustrophobia and a fear of being abandoned.

 In Toy Story 3, as Andy prepares to leave for college, and the toys begin to worry about their future, Jessie describes the situation as "Emily all over again."

 Buster

-Buster is Andy's pet miniature dachshund, mentioned at the end of Toy Story as his Christmas present.
+Buster is Andy's pet dachshund, mentioned at the end of Toy Story as his Christmas present.
 In Toy Story 2, Buster is very energetic but friendly.
 He obeys commands given to him by Woody (although he does not obey orders from Andy), who uses Buster to rescue Wheezy from a yard sale.
 In Toy Story 3, Buster is now old, visibly aged, and overweight.
 Because of that, he is unable to help Woody rescue Andy's other toys, instead falling asleep.
 He stays with Mrs. Davis while Andy goes to college.

+Crazy Critters

+The Crazy Critters are the name given to several small animal cutouts that are friends of the roundup gang.
+They are often seen in the show Woody's Roundup accompanying the characters, as well as in several pieces of merchandise themed to it.
+The Crazy Critters can also be found on Toy Story Midway Mania! as prizes won by the riders depending on their score.
+The critters also serve as the vehicles for Jessie's Critter Carousel, and some horse critters help pull a cart that people board on the ride Woody's Round-Up.